pinterest/esprint/README.md

 ### Default mode

-To run the esprint, run the following command anywhere in your project:
+To run esprint, use the following command anywhere in your project:

 ```
 $ esprint